rpuddatwar/ai_podcast/README.md

 - 🧠 Generate AI-based podcast scripts from any topic using Hugging Face models
 - 🔊 Convert scripts into realistic speech using ElevenLabs TTS API
-- ⚡ Fast, responsive React interface powered by Vite
+- ⚡ Fast, responsive React interface
 - 🌐 RESTful API with FastAPI backend
 - 🎧 Streamlined process from input to audio playback